tiffanytay/tiffanytay.github.io/README.md

 ### In a Nutshell

-- Analytics + Process Optimization Specialist
+- 📊 Analytics + Process Optimization Specialist
-- 15+ years of experience in consulting, compliance, and data analytics
+- 💼 15+ years of experience in consulting, compliance, and data analytics
+- 🌎 Based in the United States

 ### Bio